-Wittman teaches courses in systematic theology, and loves helping students to grasp a biblical vision of God critically rooted in the best theological reflection of the past.
-His research focuses on the intersections between modern and classical divinity, with interests in the systematic, moral, and historical aspects of Christian theology.
-Among his publications are essays in International Journal of Systematic Theology, Modern Theology, and Pro Ecclesia, as well as several book reviews in Themelios.
-He is currently at work on his first monograph, which concerns dogmatic and metaphysical elements of God’s relation to creation.
+Tyler Wittman teaches systematic theology and loves helping students to grasp a biblical vision of God critically rooted in the best theological reflection of the past.
+Wittman’s research focuses on the intersections between modern and classical divinity, with interests in the systematic, moral, and historical aspects of Christian theology.
+He has published several essays in journals such as International Journal of Systematic Theology, Modern Theology, and Pro Ecclesia.
+His first monograph, which concerns the doctrine of God, is titled God and Creation in the Theology of Thomas Aquinas and Karl Barth (Cambridge, 2018).
 He is a member of the American Academy of Religion and the Evangelical Theological Society.

 School of Theology